 New Zealand Summer Packing List

-Well, I have already named all the summer attributes such as swimming suit (you will need it in any season, as you will probably try one of the famous thermal spas in New Zealand).
+Well, I have already named all the summer necessities such as a swimsuit (you will need it in any season, as you will probably try one of the famous thermal spas in New Zealand).
 Sunglasses are also very important at any time as the sun is strong and New Zealand is particularly known for its ozone layer.

 Other things to pack depending on your activities